Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/water/jartest-en.md

 ---
+layout: default-en
 title: Toxic blue-green algae - Les algues bleues toxiques
-description: Jar test and preventions
+description: Jar test and preventions, English version
 date: 2024-10-29T13:10:52-05:00
 ---

 ### Do a jar test if you suspect blue-green algae

 If you see a blue-green film (looks like paint or pollen) floating on the surface of the water, follow these steps: